COVID: How is an emergency fund stirring controversy in India? | DW | 05.10.2021

 Companies of a certain scale in India are legally obligated to carry out CSR activities every financial year.

-"But unless there is granular information available, there is no way that people can monitor whether the funds are going to the right place, or whether there is corruption and no accountability can be ensured," said Bhardwaj, founder of Satark Nagrik Sangathan, a citizens' group that's involved in promoting transparency and accountability in government functioning.
+"But, unless there is granular information available, there is no way that people can monitor whether the funds are going to the right place, or whether there is corruption and no accountability can be ensured," Bhardwaj said.

 "Clearly the question is: why the secrecy around a fund that is meant to benefit people at the time of the pandemic?"